EternityForest/awesome-standards/README.md

 Sets with magnetic cases are the only way I know to avoid lost bits unless you have very good discipline.

-### 1/4 Bazillion in 1 screwdrivers
+### 1/4 Bazillion in 1 screwdriver sets

+Some projects may require the long extended bit sets if you are not using dedicated fixed handle screwdrivers.

 ### Wire Strippers

 There are several kinds.
-The best choice is the kind that looks like pliers, where the wires go in the head part.
-Any other kind is expensive or a fussy hassle.
+I think the best choice is the kind that looks like pliers, where the wires go in the head part.
+They all pretty much work.
+Any other kind is usually expensive or a fussy hassle.

 ### Digital Multimeter